Violet Hill Whyte

-Violet Hill Whyte (November 18, 1897 – 1980, born Violet Hill) was a teacher, the first African-American to be appointed an officer of the Baltimore Police Department in Maryland, and a community activist.
+Violet Hill Whyte (November 18, 1897 – 1980) was a teacher, the first African-American to be appointed an officer of the Baltimore Police Department in Maryland, and a community activist.
 She was appointed in December 1937 by Commissioner William P. Lawson, and served for 30 years, reaching the rank of lieutenant.
 In addition, she participated on numerous community boards and commissions, working to improve the lives of women and children especially in Baltimore.